acli/new_clock/README.md

-This script is a work-in-progress that is replacing my two Javascript chiming clocks.
+This script is intended to replace my two Javascript chiming clocks, with the aims to avoid using Firefox for clock chimes and to reduce sound distortion issues caused by RTP broadcasts.

-The main aims are to avoid using Firefox for clock chimes, and to reduce sound distortion issues caused by RTP broadcasts.
+It’s still a work-in-progress but is already usable, although it requires running many copies of mpv at the same time, which can potentially be a problem.

 At some point it should ultimately serve as the back-end of my genmon plugin that shows Chinese (and Hebrew) dates.